I am an artist/maker based in West Wales.

 I take inspiration from the landscape around my home on the North Pembrokeshire coast: the sea-worn stone of the cliffs and beaches, the soft green woodlands, the starkness of the Preseli hills, and even the soft rain which never stays away for more than a few days at a time.

 Working with clay

 Following a move from East Anglia to the beautiful and rugged Welsh coast, I rediscovered an interest in ceramics.

 Having not touched clay since school, I started looking for a way to learn how to work with it.
 A year of evening pottery classes later and I had realised I could never acquire the skills I wanted doing only a couple of hours a week.
 I wanted to learn more, but how was I possibly going to do it?
 There seemed to be a total absence of ceramics education short of taking another honours degree.
 That's when a totally unexpected opportunity presented itself.
 Salt glaze potter Margaret Gardiner was looking for a full time assistant/apprentice and to my delight decided she was willing to take me on despite my limited experience.

 In the year that followed I learnt a huge amount, from building a good foundation of throwing technique and confidence in decorating, to learning important but basic things, like how to pack a kiln well, and how to protect your pots when travelling to shows.

 Clay is a wonderful material to work with.
 It is so versatile and I never cease to wonder at how it can transform; from something flowing, almost fluid in quality, when thrown, to a firm leathery material that can be worked, beaten, reshaped, carved, cut and textured, before undergoing its final stony transformation in the heat of the kiln.

-Two years later and I have set up my own small studio in Pembrokeshire and am busy making my pots in the quiet greeness of the garden.
+I am now working from my own small studio in Pembrokeshire and am busy making my pots in the quiet greenness of the garden.